Sally Yates Says Nobody Told The Justice Department About Trump's Travel Ban In Advance

 Yates added that the administration failed to work with not only her, but experts in national security who could have offered insight into the policy.

 Trump's executive order, which banned Syrian refugees from entering the US as well as people from seven Muslim-majority countries, caused chaos at airports and drew protests around the country.
-It was challenged in court and Yates ordered Justice Department lawyers not to defend it, adding she was "not convinced" that defending it would follow her responsibility to "to always seek justice and stand for what is right.”
+It was challenged in court and Yates ordered Justice Department lawyers not to defend it.

+"I certainly was not convinced that it was constitutional, and given the import of this, I couldn't in good conscience send Department of Justice lawyers to defend it," she said on Monday.

-Yates was fired.
+For her decision, Yates was fired.
 A second version of the travel ban was then put out by the White House, and it too is now on hold as it faces court challenges.

+Yates added that to defend the original ban in court, lawyers would have had to argue that it had nothing to do with religion and was not an attempt to discriminate against Muslims.
+That was not grounded in the truth, Yates said.

+Sen. John Kennedy, a Republican from Louisiana, pushed her on when an act of Congress or an executive order became constitutional — and whether her opinion of a policy's constitutionality was enough.

 Trump Fires Acting Attorney General After She Orders Justice Lawyers Not To Defend Travel Ban